 If you avoid eating cold foods or drinking hot beverages because your teeth are sensitive, it may be time to get to the bottom of this painful condition.
-What Causes Sensitive Teeth?
-It could be due to any number of underlying dental problems, but a diagnosis and treatment plan start with your dentist.
+So what causes sensitive teeth?
+It could be due to any number of underlying dental problems, but for a diagnosis and treatment plan, start with your dentist.

 What Causes Tooth Sensitivity & How to Treat It

 Tooth sensitivity has to do with the wearing down of the protective layers of your teeth.
 According to the Ontario Dental Association when the protective enamel on teeth is damaged it causes sensitivity.
 The roots below your gum line are protected with a material called cementum.
 This enamel and cementum protects the more delicate part of the tooth, called dentin, that lives below the gum line.
 Dentin has tiny tubes that connect to the tooth’s nerve centre.
 When enamel wears away and dentin is exposed to hot, cold or acidic food or beverages, it causes pain.
 When your gums recede and expose the dentin, the tubules allow fluid to flow in them and are affected by heat and cold, which causes the nerves in the tooth to have sensitivity and pain.